raoguchi/dsc106-wi24/syllabus.md

 1. **Attend both lectures and participate in the lecture exercises.**
    Participation will be tracked using an online form given during class.

-2. **Share and critique at least 1 interesting data visualization on Ed that hasn't already been shared during class.** To receive credit, the critique needs to have at least 3 paragraphs of around 3-4 sentences each.
+2. **Share and critique at least 1 interesting data visualization on Ed under the [Critiques](https://edstem.org/us/courses/51219/discussion/?category=Critiques) category that hasn't already been shared during class, labs, or projects.** To receive credit, the critique needs to have at least 3 paragraphs of around 3-4 sentences each.
 The three paragraphs should:
    1. Summarize the visualization and describe how it connects to a lecture concept from the current week or the previous week.
 If a dataset for the visualization is publicly available, provide a link.
    2. Describe the strengths of this particular visualization.
    3. Describe the weaknesses of this particular visualization.

-3. **Respond to 2 different visualization critiques from other students on Ed.** To receive credit, each response needs to have at least 2 paragraphs of around 3-4 sentences each.
+3. **Respond to 2 different visualization critiques from other students on Ed under the [Critiques](https://edstem.org/us/courses/51219/discussion/?category=Critiques) category.** To receive credit, each response needs to have at least 2 paragraphs of around 3-4 sentences each.
 The paragraphs should:
    1. Explain what parts of the critique you agree and disagree with.
    2. Suggest an improvement for the visualization.
 You can sketch out your improved visualization or write a program to generate it.

+⚠️If you choose to fulfill lecture participation through option 2 or 3, you must make a **public** post on EdStem under the [Critiques](https://edstem.org/us/courses/51219/discussion/?category=Critiques) category.
+In the title of your post or response, clearly state that it is being used as an opportunity to fulfill lecture participation.
+The deadline for submitting critiques to count for the corresponding week is **Sunday at 11:59 PM**.

 ### Discussions